Nejik/njBox/README.md

 var modal = new njBox({elem:'#myModalLink'})
                                             .on('shown', function() {
                                               console.log('My modal is shown!')
-                                              // this in event callbacks always refers to modal instance, so you have access to: this.o, this.dom, this.data, this.items, this.state
+                                              // this in event callbacks always refers to modal instance, so you have access to: this.o, this.dom, this.items, this.state
                                             }).on('hidden', function() {
                                               console.log('My modal is hidden!')
                                             })